raison00/Design-Resources/README.md

 ## Platform &amp; Tooling
 * [Flutter](https://flutter.dev/): Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 * [Dart](https://dart.dev/): Dart paints your UI... and more!
-* [DevTools](https://flutter.dev/docs/development/tools/devtools/overview):DevTools is a suite of performance and debugging tools for Dart and Flutter.
+* [DevTools](https://flutter.dev/docs/development/tools/devtools/overview): DevTools is a suite of performance and debugging tools for Dart and Flutter.
 * [Flutter Inspector](https://flutter.dev/docs/development/tools/devtools/inspector): The inspector helps you visualize and explore Flutter widget trees, visualize and troubleshoot layout issues.
 * [Flutter Gallery](https://flutter.github.io/samples/#): A curated list of Flutter samples and apps
 * [Flutter Showcase](https://flutter.dev/showcase): Professional Flutter apps in the wild